Jkites/HikeTracker/README.md

 - As a user, I want to be able to have the option to save my hikes
 - As a user, I want to be able to have the option to load my hikes from a file

+# Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the add tab and inputting valid information into all the text fields, then clicking the "Add" button to add a hike to the Hike List.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the remove tab, and inputting a valid index number into the text field, then clicking the remove button, in order to remove the hike at that index number from the Hike List
+- You can view all the hikes by clicking the "Hikes" tab
+- You can locate my visual component after successfully adding a hike to the hike list.
+This image will persist until the program is closed.
+- You can save the state of my application by going to the save/load tab and clicking the "Save to file" button.
+This will save the hike list data into a json file.
+- You can reload the state of my application by going to the save/load tab and clicking the "Load from file" button.
+- This will load a hike list into the application from a json file, if the file exists.